The January 2025 California Wildfires: Understanding Tax Relief for Victims Through Federal and California Casualty Loss Rules

 For detailed guidance on claiming a disaster loss in California, refer to the IRS Publication No. 515 and the California Franchise Tax Board’s Publication 1034.

-Since your property has decreased in value, you can request a property tax reassessment, or Misfortune and Calamity (M&C) relief, and reduce your property taxes for 2025 or even refund property taxes that may have been prepaid.
+Since your property has decreased in value, you can request a property tax reassessment through Misfortune and Calamity (M&C) relief, and reduce your property taxes for 2025 or even refund property taxes that may have been prepaid.
 In order to qualify, the estimated property damage must be at least $10,000 in market value and claims must be filed with the county assessor within the specified time or within 12 months from the date of damage, whichever is later.
-Additionally, if you file a property tax deferral claim with the county assessor before the next property tax installment payment date, that payment will be postponed without penalty or interest until the county assessor has reassessed the property and you receive a corrected tax bill.
+Should you file an M&C Claim, and you pay your property taxes directly to the Treasurer and Tax Collector (TTC) (not through a mortgage lender with an impound account), the TTC recommends that you do not pay the outstanding installment for the Annual Secured Property Tax Bill as the claim also serves as a request to defer payment without penalty or interest.

 Property tax reassessment is available for real property, business equipment, fixtures, orchards, aircraft, boats, and certain manufactured homes.
 It is not available to property that is not assessable, such as state licensed manufactured homes or household furnishings.

-Use this form to apply for M&C relief: https://assessor.lacounty.gov/tax-relief/disaster-relief
+Use this link to apply for M&C relief: https://assessor.lacounty.gov/tax-relief/disaster-relief

 Key Steps for Fire Victims to Maximize Their Tax Relief